Ashley0909/Ashley0909.github.io/_pages/about.md

 ## 🔬 Research Interests

-- Backdoor Attack in Federated Learning
+- Attack and Defense in Federated Learning
-- Graph Neural Network
+- Federated Graph Neural Network

 ---

 ## 🗞️ News & Recent Updates

-- **ty of Cambridge**
+- **[2025]** 🎉 Accepted as a **Visiting Researcher at CaMLSys from the University of Cambridge**
 - **[2025]** 🎤 Invited **Student Speaker** at *Flower AI Summit 2025*
 - **[2024]** 🎓 Began **PhD in Computer Science** at the *University of Warwick*
 - **[2022]** 📄 Paper *“A DDoS Impact Analysis Index for Edge Internet of Things System Evaluation”* accepted at *IEEE ISPCE-Asia 2022*